ADs / Bulletins¶

 Notes – Details about what was done.

-Permanent – Check this if the compliance action permanently resolves the AD (e.g., replacing the affected part with a non-affected part).
+Permanent – Check this if the compliance action permanently resolves the bulletin (e.g., replacing the affected part with a non-affected part).

 Click Save.

-For recurring ADs, the system automatically calculates the next due date or hours based on the recurrence interval and the last compliance record.
-Monthly and annual recurrence uses end-of-month calculation – if an AD is due every 12 months from a compliance date of January 15, the next due date is the end of January the following year.
+For recurring bulletins, the system automatically calculates the next due date or hours based on the recurrence interval and the last compliance record.
+Monthly and annual recurrence uses end-of-month calculation – if a bulletin is due every 12 months from a compliance date of January 15, the next due date is the end of January the following year.

 Viewing Compliance History¶

-Click the history icon on any AD row to view the full compliance history, showing all past compliance records with dates, hours, and notes.
+Click the history icon on any bulletin row to view the full compliance history, showing all past compliance records with dates, hours, and notes.

-Click the X icon to remove an AD from tracking.
-This does not delete the AD’s compliance history.
+Click the X icon to remove a bulletin from tracking.
+This does not delete the compliance history.